ironhack-labs/lab-profile-app/README.md

 ### Iteration 6 | Auth Service

-Create an `authService` file, where you will have the methods to abstract the axios requests to your REST API.
+Create an `auth.service.js` file, where you will have the functions that abstract the axios requests to your REST API.
 Create the following methods:

 - **signUp** that makes a `POST` request to the server endpoint `/auth/signup` passing _username_, _password_, _campus_ and _course_ info,
 - **logIn** that makes a `POST` request to the server endpoint `/auth/login` passing _username_ and _password_,